Elon Musk offers to buy Twitter for $43 billion

 Describing Twitter as having "extraordinary potential," Musk said his unsolicited bid is his "best and final offer."
 He also said he would "reconsider" his investment in the company if his offer is rejected.

-Musk, who also founded SpaceX and is ranked by Bloomberg as the richest person in the world, on April 4 revealed that he had bought a $2.9 billion stake in Twitter.
+Musk, who also founded SpaceX, on April 4 revealed that he had bought a $2.9 billion stake in Twitter, making him its biggest shareholder.
 The company said at the time that the entrepreneur would join its board of directors, but Twitter CEO Parag Agrawal said on Sunday that Musk had changed his mind and would not take a seat as a boardmember.

+Musk's offer of $43 billion for Twitter represents roughly a sixth of his $259 billion fortune, which according to Bloomberg makes him the richest person in the world.

-Musk's offer to buy Twitter, described by Wedbush Securities analyst Dan Ives as an "aggressive hostile takeover," is likely to end with Musk owning the company, though with "many twists and turns in the weeks ahead," Ives said in a report.
+Wedbush Securities analyst Dan Ives described Musk's offer to buy Twitter as an "aggressive hostile takeover" and said he expects the bid to succeed.
 Twitter's board will likely either have to accept his offer or solicit other bids, he predicted.

 "It would be hard for any other bidders/consortium to emerge," Ives said.
 "There will be host of questions around financing, regulatory, balancing Musk's time (Tesla, SpaceX) in the coming days but ultimately based on this filing it is a now or never bid for Twitter to accept."